 Thus firms, authorities, and policymakers must build a good investment environment for socially oriented investors, such as reducing information asymmetry between investors and pro-social firms.
 Social, Ethical, and Environmental (SEE) values could be used as a guide for applying negative screening so that Muslim investors can avoid investing in sin stocks (Hoffmann et al., 2019; Sparkes, 2008).
 A labeling scheme is one way to enhance investors' willingness to invest in SRI.
 Authorities and policymakers can provide a label for each type of firm, such as an Islamic firm, SRI firm, or both (Gutsche & Zwergel, 2020), enabling investors to differentiate between the types of firms.
-Like other socially oriented investors, once Muslim investors become shareholders, they push listed firms to be more socially oriented through CSR or other social actions (Renneboog et al., 2008; Dyck et al., 2018; Sparkes, 2007), requiring firms to provide pro-social products along with strong financial performance, to target the financial seekers of social investment.
+Like other socially oriented investors, once Muslim investors become shareholders, they push listed firms to be more socially oriented through CSR or other social actions (Renneboog et al., 2008; Dyck et al., 2018; Sparkes, 2008).
+However, Muslim investor portfolio strategies rely on their behaviors (G. Williams, 2007), requiring firms to provide pro-social products along with strong financial performance, to target the financial seekers of social investment.